19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (b) nothing in this subsection shall affect the power of the High Court to wind up a limited liability partnership the name of which has been struck off the register.

-(6) If any person feels aggrieved by the name of the limited liability partnership having been struck off the register, the High Court, on an application made by the person at any time within 15 years after the name of the limited liability partnership has been so struck off, may order the name of the limited liability partnership to be restored to the register if the High Court is satisfied that —
+(6) If any person feels aggrieved by the name of the limited liability partnership having been struck off the register, the High Court, on an application made by the person at any time within 6 years after the name of the limited liability partnership has been so struck off, may order the name of the limited liability partnership to be restored to the register if the High Court is satisfied that —

 (a) the limited liability partnership was, at the time of the striking off, carrying on business or in operation; or

 (b) it is just that the name of the limited liability partnership be restored to the register.

+[Act 35 of 2014 wef 03/01/2016]

 (7) Upon a copy of the order referred to in subsection (6) being lodged with the Registrar, the limited liability partnership shall be deemed to have continued in existence as if its name had not been struck off, and the High Court may by the order give such directions and make such provisions as seem just for placing the limited liability partnership and all other persons in the same position as nearly as may be as if the name of the limited liability partnership had not been struck off.

 (8) A notice to be sent under this section to a liquidator may be addressed to the liquidator at his last known place of business, and a letter or notice to be sent under this section to a limited liability partnership may be addressed to the limited liability partnership at its registered office or, if no office has been registered, to the care of any officer of the limited liability partnership.

+(8A) The Registrar shall ensure that —

+(a) such particulars of the limited liability partnership referred to in subsection (1) and of his belief that the limited liability partnership is not carrying on business or is not in operation, as he may determine, is sent to —

+(i) the Inland Revenue Authority of Singapore established under the Inland Revenue Authority of Singapore Act (Cap.
+138A); and

+(ii) the Central Provident Fund Board established under the Central Provident Fund Act (Cap.
+36); and

+(b) the substance of the notices to be published in theGazettereferred to in subsections (2), (3) and (4) is also published on the Authority’s website.

 (9) The provisions of the Fifth Schedule relating to —